 “Hank and I usually go together, one of us has to keep an eye on the girl.”

-Dasha, “Well Phil, you have a broken hip, so Hank can explain that you slipped off the toilet in a masturbation mishap and hurt yourself, it will be just him.”
+Dasha, “Well Phil, you have a broken hip, so Hank can explain that you slipped off the toilet in a freak masturbation mishap, it will be just him.”

 Daphne slits his throat.